Thank you to reader Iago Pereira for bringing this chart to my attention.

 Planetary Day and Hour

 It is hard to look at Carpenter’s chart and not notice that he was born on the planetary day of Mars and at the planetary hour of Mars.
 Many Medieval astrologers included the rulers of the planetary day and hour as significant in their techniques for finding an overall chart lord.
+Vettius Valens also advised to look at the planetary day and hour rulers of the natal chart (see my article on planetary days and hours).
 We may consider this another indication of the importance of Mars in characterizing Carpenter’s life.

 Julius Firmicus Maternus (4th century) advised that the secrets of the chart can be found in the twelfth-part and antiscia positions.
 Many Hellenistic astrologers used the twelfth-part positions, and I’ve discussed them in this chart.
 However, only Maternus appears to have used the antiscia positions as additional body-doubles, or shadow points, for the planets.
 While I don’t normally use the antiscia points in practice, Carpenter’s chart has made me wonder if maybe I should.
 I’ve touched on the use of antiscia by Firmicus in an article on the twelfth-parts, and I’ve discussed antiscia in more detail in an article on symmetry in ancient astrology.